|

 The program includes parts for flowerpots and bottles.

-Hala Strana's double disc Fielding (Last Visible Dog, 2003) employs a huge arsenal of instruments, both classical, ethnic and found ones.
+Hala Strana's double-disc Fielding (Last Visible Dog, 2003) employs a huge arsenal of instruments, both classical, ethnic and found ones.
 The music is basically a set of psychedelic variations on popular folk tunes of the Balkans.

-Khol (Jewelled Antler, 2002 - Emperor Jones, 2005), packaged with a handmade book, woodcut insert and silkscreened covers, began a new phase in Smith's
+Kohl (Jewelled Antler, 2002 - Emperor Jones, 2005), packaged with a handmade book, woodcut insert and silkscreened covers, began a new phase in Smith's

 prolific production.

-ambient folk instrumental dirges.
+ambient folk instrumental dirges that can be as

 Hala Strana's These Villages (Soft Abuse, 2004) is another journey